Why binning is so important

 Per September 1st 2013 all EU LED manufacturers are obliged to provide information about possible deviations of LED lighting towards the standard values.

 Deviations are defined and classified by the MacAdams Ellips.
 David MacAdam experimented with color perception and the perceptibility of color differences by the human eye in 1931.
 The MacAdams Ellips is still being used.
 The official measurement that is being used is SDCM.
+The measurements are scaled in 5 gradations, the MacAdam steps.

 1 SDCM corresponds to 1 MacAdam.